 Artificial intelligence allows us to have a more refined definition of normal versus abnormal vessel behaviour.
 This means that attention can be drawn to one element of suspicious behaviour that is known to occur as part of a larger deceptive operation.

 This vessel’s pattern of movement interspersed with periods of loitering may or may not trigger further examination.
 But our AI techniques are taking note of the many different types of abnormal behaviour and linking them to hundreds of previous occurrences under similar circumstances.

 The result is that this behaviour has been found to be strongly linked to deception.
 The vessel was committing not several small movements and short loiters, but one large 80-day loitering event.
 When it finally departed the area, its draught had and it went dark.
 It re-emerged thousands of miles away in port, discharging its cargo.

 AI provides us with the opportunity to learn directly from the sanction-skirters themselves.

-Our data augmented by AI will bring a whole new level of insight around risk to our customers.
-And thanks to machine learning, it will always be evolving and accounting for new data that is drawn from new as it happens.
+Our data augmented by AI is bringing a whole new level of insight around risk and operations to our customers.
+And thanks to machine learning, it is always evolving as it accounts for new data drawn from vessel behaviour as it happens.

 It’s a smarter approach to intelligence.